tabkram/angular-patchwork/README.md

 						isAbsolute : true,
 						hideOnClickout: true,
-						width : "25%", //default 50% (you can also use pixels) position : "right",
+						width : "25%", //default 50% (you can also use pixels)
+						height: "800px", //default 100% (you can also use %
+						position : "right",
+						animation : "right", //no animation by default
 						resolve: {
 							...
 						},